Home | Projects | Notes > C++ Programming > Smart Pointers

 Always created from a shared_ptr

-Used to prevent strong reference cycles which could prevent objects from being deleted
+Break strong reference cycles that could otherwise prevent objects from being deallocated.

-Solution - make one of the pointers non-owning or 'weak'
+The solution is to make one of the pointers non-owning, or a weak_ptr

 Functions